-Add this vegan ricotta and asparagus tart to your Mother’s Day brunch menu or any time you need to use up a bunch of asparagus!Print
+Add this vegan asparagus ricotta tart to your Mother's Day brunch menu or any time you need to use up a bunch of asparagus!Print

 This gorgeous Vegan Ricotta and Asparagus Tart has a gluten free cornmeal crust.
 It's a great vegan/vegetarian spring appetizer and the perfect way to use up all of the asparagus you bought this week!